DavidA123777/API-APP-V2/README.md

 ## Project Description

+This is version 2 of our website from Assignment 5 with additional Router & Redux elements.
 The US Congress & The UK Parliament website is a dynamic React-based web application that calls APIs from two distinct sources: the Congress API and the Parliament API.
-The website compares information between the members and treaties of the United States Congress and members and treaties of the UK Parliament.
+The website compares information between the members and treaties of the United States Congress and the members and treaties of the UK Parliament.
 Users can search for specific members and retrieve details about their respective legislatures.

 ### Project Features